-Q: When can my office sign up to host a Challenge?
+Q: Where can my office sign up to host a Challenge?

 Q: What happens after we sign up?

-A: The CAC’s Congressional Affairs Director will be in touch.
+A: The CAC’s Congressional Operations Coordinator will be in touch.

-If you do not receive an e-mail from the CAC’s Congressional Affairs Director within 3 business days, please e-mail [email protected]
+If you do not receive an e-mail from the CAC’s Congressional Operations Coordinator within 3 business days, please e-mail [email protected]

 Q: What official resources are my office allowed to use to run this Challenge?

 A: You are allowed to use all MRA resources, as long as the use is handbook-compliant.

 Per Committee Resolution 114 (pg.
 4), your office is allowed to use any of the following MRA resources, as long as the use is handbook-compliant: